samuelgebing/samuelgebing.github.io/README.md

 # Introduction
+This is not a common README.
-Here are the codes and reflections that I did on the course "HTML Básico" from Fundação Bradesco.
+Here are my annotations that I did on the course "HTML Básico" from Fundação Bradesco.
+The codes will be in another files.

 ## Seasons
 1 - Introduction